Planning to compete as an accredited QCTO Skills Development Provider?

 Providers applying for accreditation need to check if the qualification they wish to be accredited for is still with the SETA or now only available via the QCTO.

-- They provide QCTO trend updates and help you navigate the new occupational training terrain.
+- We can provide QCTO trend updates and help you navigate the new occupational training terrain.

-- Facilitate an understanding of market analysis and the implications on your business.
+- We can facilitate an understanding of market analysis and the implications on your business.

 About QCTO Accreditation Policy